Printable Hospital Bag Checklist for Mom to Be: what to pack for labor and delivery

-I am a sort of basic kinda girl… I did not pack the “extra stuff” like music to labor to, or nursing nighties.
-Like, we know we’re not moving into the hospital, right?
+I am a sort of basic kinda girl… I did not want to pack the “extra stuff” in my hospital bag – music to labor to, or nursing nighties.
+(Like, we know we’re not moving into the hospital, right?)

-Either way, here’s what I ended up using at the hospital.
-No fluff.
-(And remember that the hospital has most of the stuff you need – I took a bunch of giant underwear along and didn’t wear a single pair.
+(And remember that the hospital has most of the stuff you need for the baby, and even a lot of things for YOU – I took a bunch of giant underwear along and didn’t wear a single pair.
 Those huge mesh hospital undies are awesome.
 I WILL buy extra of those next time.)

 So there I was, at the hospital with a bunch of unused underwear and a husband who hasn’t eaten anything in 24 hours.

 We ended up spending FIVE days in the hospital, and inevitably, I like I said, I had to call my mom with a list of things I actually needed ASAP – because I had packed a lot of absolutely useless stuff.